ecs-hk/ec2-cfengine37/README.md

 # service cfengine3 restart
 ```

+### Customize for your environment

-2. Edit vars.acl in `/var/cfengine/masterfiles/def.json` to include subnets you wish to allow in.
+Edit vars.acl in `/var/cfengine/masterfiles/def.json` to include subnets you wish to allow in.

 Always, **always** validate your JSON after editing it, or else CFEngine will silently ignore it.